kev1njodea/dockerfiles/openwebui/README.md

 # openwebui

-Default compose file is for CPU use.
-For setups with a GPU, look in `./gpu`
+Without dedicated GPU, use `./cpu`.
+For setups with a GPU, use `./gpu`